How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 1. Comprehensive Primary Content (3,500 words)

-The page doesn't just list recipes—it provides a complete guide to date night dinners including:
+The page doesn't just list recipes — it provides a complete guide to date night dinners including:

 • 15 distinct recipes with full instructions

-• Categorization (pasta, seafood, chicken, steak, vegetarian)
+• Categorization by protein and dietary preference (pasta, seafood, chicken, steak, vegetarian)

-• Time/cost/difficulty ratings for each recipe
+• Time, cost, and difficulty ratings for each recipe

-• Tips for setting romantic atmosphere
+• Tips for setting the romantic atmosphere

-• FAQ section answering common questions
+• FAQ section answering the most common date night questions

 2. Strategic FAQ Section